Home

 Man, I don't know about you but I look at how simple these songs are and how famous they are, just think how simple it would be to write a hit song of your own.

-Return to home page - Learn to play guitar - from three chord progressions for guitar
+Return to home page from three chord progressions for guitar